-Might seem odd “wildlife”, yet Lantau’s cattle and water buffalo now roam free, and part of the ecosystem.
+They might seem odd “wildlife”, yet Lantau’s cattle and water buffalo now roam free, and are part of the ecosystem.

-During recent cold spell (early 2008), the buffalo importance perhaps highlighted by Pui O becoming a refuge for thrushes, Red-breasted Flycatchers, Daurian Redstarts, Red-flanked Bluetails and other birds – which were finding it tough finding food elsewhere, yet maybe sustained here partly as result of buffalo dung/wetland being still ok for insects.
+During a cold spell inearly 2008, the buffalo importance was perhaps highlighted by Pui O becoming a refuge for thrushes, Taiga Flycatchers, Daurian Redstarts, Red-flanked Bluetails and other birds – which were finding it tough finding food elsewhere, yet maybe sustained here partly as result of buffalo dung/wetland being still ok for insects.

-Clive Noffke of Green Lantau Association is working to try to ensure the cattle and buffalo are still allowed to roam free.
+Clive Noffke of Green Lantau Association has strived to ensure the cattle and buffalo are still allowed to roam free.
 He’s worked on leaflets on the cattle and buffalo; some of the text from them here, and pdf files attached.